tmcw/running-for-nerds/README.md

 * Garmin: supports a browser plugin that works on many websites - RunKeeper, Strava, Garmin Connect, etc.
 * Suunto: locked to Movescountvia Moveslink, but has exports to Strava and can also download as Garmin FIT files.
 * Fitbit Surge: uploads to Fitbit & RunKeeper
+* [Sony Smartwatch 3](http://www.sonymobile.com/global-en/products/smartwear/smartwatch-3-swr50/): Runs on Android Wear and has built-in GPS, so you can use it as a stand-alone device.

 Not recommended: